 So… what I’m hearing is, you’re ordering for us.

-INTERCOM [Static, barely coherent):
+INTERCOM [Static, barely coherent]:

 Wwllcmh to—[crackle]—wud yu lik—[static screech]—drinks today?

 Mimi’s soul leaves her body.
+She stares ahead.
+Blank.
+Gone.
+Her spirit has achieved orbit.

 I didn’t understand any of that.

-A twinkle sparkle in Maku’s eyes.
+A twinkle—dangerous, unearned, and spiritually reckless sparkles in Maku’s eyes.

 [Cheerfully]